-KOCHI: For some Keralites, the grass has gotten less greener on the other side.
+KOCHI: For some Keralites, the grass has gotten less green on the other side.
 At least this is what the Kerala Migration Survey (KMS)-2016 data revealed.
 Perhaps for the first time in five decades since the 1970s, emigration from Kerala dwindled, albeit just a little, said the KMS findings.

 The Centre for Development Studies (CDS) conducted the survey which said there were 22.4 lakh Keralites across the globe in 2016, down from 24 lakh in 2014.
 As per the report, this was the first-ever dip in the number of migrating Keralites since CDS started conducting the KMS in 1998.
 Among the districts, Thrissur saw the steepest decline with 75,335 emigrants, followed by Ernakulam with 71,740.

 “Kerala’s demographic structure is changing and we are at the receiving end of the demographic dividend.
 Indian migration to Gulf countries will continue.